 1965

-RCA tries to sell this LP as "authentic" because Addeo uses all of the Hawaiian percussion instruments from steel guitars and tom-toms to native feathered gourds (Although the feathers probably don't actually contribute to the "sound."
-If you use your imagination you can picture the movements of the colorful instruments and there's a certain authentic flavor Addeo that adds to your listening enjoyment.).
-Really… that was copy found on the back cover.
+There's authenticity in Hawaiian music by Leo Addeo.
+He uses all of the Hawaiian percussion instruments from steel guitars and tom-toms to native feathered gourds.
+(Although the feathers probably don't actually contribute to the "sound," if you use your imagination you can picture the movements of the colorful instruments and there's a certain authentic flavor that adds to your listening enjoyment.)

 Claudine